cloudfour/leveller/README.md

 If you can, [you should use Flexbox instead](http://css-tricks.com/snippets/css/a-guide-to-flexbox/).
 See the [demo]() for an example.

-If you only need to adjust heights, [Equalizer](https://github.com/skrajewski/Equalizer) is a leaner, dependency-free solution.
-If you need to equalize widths, check out [equalize.js](https://github.com/tsvensen/equalize.js).
+For simple, single-row adjustments, [Equalizer](https://github.com/skrajewski/Equalizer) is a leaner, dependency-free solution.

 - [Blog post]()
 - [Live demo]()